espadrine/espadrine.github.com/blog/src/webidentity.md

   - From the **browser**: since it has access to the Sync secrets, it can perform authenticated requests and account takeover for all its registered users.
 However, it cannot do so for users of other browsers, if their BK is not explicitly shared.
 - Browser attack:
   - **XSS**: Since WebIdentity is controlled by the browser and has no JS integration, JS code cannot access secrets or perform authentication.
 All the exchanges and headers related to WebIdentity must be hidden from the page transparently.
 All same-origin requests are authenticated or not depending on whether the user has clicked the Log In button, and depending on the [credentials mode][].
 Cross-site requests comply with CORS.
 The Authorization and WWW-Authenticate headers already have the right protections in place.
   - Browsers should never have BK on the device.
-They can store the websites’ KID, AUID, ID and LISK.
+They can store the websites’ KID, AUID and LISK.
 An attacker that gains access to the **device’s permanent or memory storage** will be unable to obtain the BK, and therefore sign up on new websites.
 They can however make authenticated requests on behalf of the user to websites in which they are signed up, for up to one hour after they lose access.
 It is therefore necessary for browsers to encrypt the Sync database (with the LISK) if they cache it locally, which is already the case.
 They should not use an encryption key that is common to multiple users (also already the case IIUC).
   - The Operating System and the CPU, on the other hand, can obviously access the BK **in memory** and perform authenticated requests and account takeover on behalf of the user, but not of other users.
   - **BK loss**: the Browser Sync could experience complete loss of data, including the BK, maliciously or accidentally.
 The consequence would be the same as a password manager, today, losing the passwords (which indeed is the main thing it wishes to guarantee as a business), or a website using WebAuthn as only primary authentication and the user losing their device (Yubico etc.): users would no longer be able to log in.
 However, people that switched browsers or backed up their BK would be able to add it back in using the *Browser Export* procedure.